Codeuctivity/BonReaderIonic/README.md

     * Select "SDK Manager"
     * Download and Install "Android 9.0 (Pie), Api Level 28...

-* Cordova and Ionic - use powershell for this steps
+* Cordova and Ionic - use bash for this steps
   * Step into the source code directory of bonreaderionic
   * `npm install -g cordova ionic`
   * `npm install`